 Conclusion

 The current mode of treatment for various diseases including human malignancies is based on synthetic drugs.
 These drugs are effective but they show serious adverse effects and also alter the genetic and metabolic activity of the patient.
-More over some drugs prepared from medicinal plants and their constituents show more efficacy than the synthetic counter-parts.
-Earlier reports have shown that the regular consumption of herbs, fruits and vegetables are strongly related with reduced risk of various forms of diseases.
-Thus, it is of interest to investigate the anti-neoplastic role of chloroform extract of herbal formulation were undertaken.
-Our results indicate that the efficacy of the plant-based drug on HT – 29 human colorectal carcinoma cell lines.
+More some drugs prepared from medicinal plants and their constituents show more efficacy than the synthetic counterparts.
+Earlier reports have shown that the regular consumption of herbs, fruits, and vegetables is strongly related to reduced risk of various forms of diseases.
+Thus, it is of interest to investigate the anti-neoplastic role of chloroform extract in herbal formulation were undertaken.
+Our results indicate the efficacy of the plant-based drug on HT – 29 human colorectal carcinoma cell lines.

 5. References